qdrant/landing_page/qdrant-landing/content/articles/hf-spaces-demo.md

 When combined together, it considerably reduces the burden in converting a vector search solution into something concrete that users may try easily.

-Fun fact: I found the preview image for this post by searching on the app described in this post, and you can also [give it a try](https://huggingface.co/spaces/mys/qdrant-cloud-demo).
+Fun fact: I found the preview image for this post by running a search query on the app described in this post, and you can also [give it a try](https://huggingface.co/spaces/mys/qdrant-cloud-demo).